 To configure Filebeat, you edit the configuration file.
-For rpm and deb, you’ll
+The default

-the archive that you just extracted.
-There’s also a full example configuration file
+There’s also a full example configuration file called

 Here is a sample of the